Easily analyze point-of-sale and travel behavior data through interactive graphs and mapping as well as export options for reporting.

 Determine the best place to focus development efforts by identifying the actual location of air travelers in the United States, down to the zip code level.
 See where the highest volume of passengers are originating from—not just the point-of-sale location—to identify opportunities for growth.

-Analyze purchasing trends at the customer level to better understand your market and the relationship between purchaser location and travel behavior, with filter options, including origin and destination, class of service, trip type and marketing carrier.
+Analyze purchasing trends at the customer level to better understand your market and the relationship between purchaser location and travel behavior, with filter options, including origin and destination, class of service, trip type and marketing airline.

 The timeliness of the data in Market Locator is a real differentiator.
 Within days of an announced downgrade in air service by a carrier at a competing airport, I was able to gauge the potential impact by examining passenger behavior.

 Use Market Locator data during supplier conversations to endorse the addition of new routes or route frequencies.
-Identify local need as well as leakage and diversion trends to bring new carriers and more service to your market.
+Identify local need as well as leakage and diversion trends to bring new airlines and more service to your market.

 Use forward-looking ticketing data to make business decisions based on advance travel trends.
 Filter results based on airport pair, city market, any domestic or international destination on a ticketed itinerary, or the airport where passengers originated to understand seasonality of markets.